 "Yes.
 The expression, 'It matters,' means that something is important; whereas, 'It doesn't matter,' means it is not important.
-In other words, non-matter is nonimportant.
+In other words, non-matter is non-important.
 It is no wonder that our society has paid so little attention to the unseen world of energy.
 Our language has done us a great disservice."

-"I hadn't thought of it that way," I admitted.
+"I hadn't thought of it that way."

-"Few people do, but it is time you paid more attention to non-matter.
+"Few people do, but it is time we paid more attention to non-matter.
 David Bohm called this 'implicit energy,' the unseen counterpart of explicit energy.
-It is intangible, invisible and qualitative, and it does not diminish with use or with time.
+It is intangible, invisible, and qualitative, and it does not diminish with use or with time.
 When we spend it, our energy reservoir is not lessened for having done so.
 If anything, our energy is enhanced and others are energized, too."

 "What do you mean by that?"

-"My friend, if you share your happiness with another, are you the lesser for having done so?
+"If you share your happiness with another, are you the lesser for having done so?
 Is not the total sum of happiness greater in you and in others because of the expenditure?
-When you give inspiration to others, are you diminished by the amount that flows out of you?" explored the Wizard.
+When you give inspiration to others, are you diminished by the amount that flows out of you?